 To receive these benefits, you should engage in moderate exercise for at least 20 minutes per day.
 You may add in some strength training or vigorous aerobic exercise a few times per week.
 Find the time of day that best suits your needs and that has the most positive effect on your sleep.

-Researchers in a 2015 study found massage therapy to benefit people with insomnia by improving sleep quality and daytime dysfunction.
+Researchers in a found massage therapy to benefit people with insomnia by improving sleep quality and daytime dysfunction.
 It may also reduce feelings of pain, anxiety, and depression.

 If professional massage isn’t an option, you can do self-massage.
 You may also find it beneficial to have a partner or friend give you a massage.
 Allow your mind to focus on the feelings and sensations of touch as your mind wanders.
 Research online for tips and techniques.